fsharp/fslang-suggestions/README.md

 Also we have a large queue of relatively small-cost "approved in principle" items, and a large (and occasionally growing) number of bugs/issues in http://github.com/Microsoft/visualfsharp.
 Getting through these is also a priority.

+## When are new features a good thing?

+Adding endless new language features in every version has major downsides.
+Here are some observations on why adding features is not necessarily a good thing:

+1. Stability is a virtue
+2. _Gradual_ evolution is good
+3. Adding new language features on every version is not a necessarily a sign of strength.
+Many languages have spread very widely while remaining very stable (e.g. Java in 2000-2013)
+4. The addition of new features on every version can be a sign that language implementors are being incentivized (e.g. getting paid) for feature-completion rather than overall simplicity and utility.
+5. New features add learning costs to every user of the language

+In contrast, features which make the language more orthogonal, simpler and easier to use are generally a very good thing.

+## How do I get my favourite feature approved?

+First make sure the issue for your feature is really clear and addresses all major concerns.

 Probably the best thing you can do to get a feature promoted is to draft an RFC on it, even if it has not yet been marked "approved".
 A prototype implementation of high quality, with tests, can also help convince.